-If you are looking to settle down or if you feel like you have found the one, then this is the kind of flirting to go for.
+If you are looking to settle down or feel like you have found the one, this is the kind of flirting to go for.

-Though there are cues, certain actions or movements that cannot be labeled as just flirting by any way or form.
+Though there are cues, certain actions, or movements that cannot be labeled as just flirting in any way or form.
 For example:

 If you are in love, if you have found the one, then a little bit of flirting or being friendly will not matter; because you will understand your better half, you will know that they are yours and vice versa and no power on earth will be able to change that.

 However, that kind of intimacy and understanding takes time and effort.
 Nothing of importance is easy to achieve.
 It is up to you then how you de-escalate the situation and think of the big picture.